KAM plastic snaps are made from polyacetal resin, a type of plastic that is stronger and more durable than other types of plastic.

 - heart and star plastic snaps

-What are the differences between using a snap press and snap pliers?
+What are the differences between using a snap press, HG snap pliers and KX8J pliers?

 Snap pliers are a cheaper alternative to snap presses.
-Our snap presses and pliers can both be used to attach plastic snaps.
+Our snap presses and pliers can all be used to attach plastic snaps.

 - More affordable.